SYS_CLOCK: 2026-01-21 00:00:00 UTC

 When a civilization begins to measure its progress by "whether bottle caps fall off," it may have already lost its way.

-When a civilization prioritizes "not making mistakes" above "evolving," its decline is already written in logic.
+When a civilization consistently prioritizes "not making mistakes" above "evolving," its development momentum tends to weaken over time.

 True environmentalists should ask: